Trans-Fats: the Hidden Killer in our Food

 supply of essential fatty acids, EFA's.
 Some ethnic cultures, particularly

-above the artic circle, thrived for generations on a diet of 60% animal
+above the arctic circle, thrived for generations on a diet of 60% animal

 fat.
 Before the widespread use of refrigerators saturated fat was an important